mohamadnoor991/FrontEnd-ApiCall/readme.md

 ```
 ./Frontend-ApiCall/Backend/
 ```
 then you have to run this script in your terminal.
+To have the api server running.

 ```
 ./gradlew --continuous bootRun
 ```

+### NOTE

+We try to deploy new api application on Clever which work perfectlly with our Fron-End application. but it seems we are not allow any more. every time we deploy it gives us faild. therefore, it will work with local server.